Skip to main content

 Contraceptive Options

-WHAT IS CONTRACEPTION?
-Contraception means prevention of pregnancy.
+What is contraception?
+Contraception (also called birth control) protects you from pregnancy.
 There are a number of different methods of contraception available.
-It is important to choose a method that best suits your needs at the time.
-Using contraception gives you more control, allows you to decide if, and when, to have children, and allows you to enjoy sex without having to worry about an unplanned pregnancy.
-WHICH CONTRACEPTIVE IS RIGHT FOR ME?
-Many factors may affect your choice of a contraceptive method including: How effective the method is Your stage of life Your lifestyle Ease of use of the method Any...
+It is important to choose a method that suits you.
+Using contraception gives you more control, allows you to decide if, and when, to have children, and allows you to enjoy sex without having to worry about an unintended pregnancy.
+Which contraceptive is right for me?
+Many factors affect your choice of a contraceptive method including: Your stage of life Your lifestyle How effective the method is How easy the method is to use Any...